For the last two years my mom and I have rang in January 1st with the One Word devotional.

 As you can probably guess, this wasn’t the lesson.
 And while this shouldn’t have surprised me, I still found myself frustrated when I realized God wanted more from me, much more.

 Over the next few months, I started trying to do extra favors for people.
 I wrote encouraging notes here, I bought small gifts there; I did my best to give people more.
 And while at first it seemed straight forward: I give, they say thank you, I began to realize the many different ways I could give and even more, the many different things I was receiving in return.
 In making people happy, I was given happiness.
 In offering people compliments, I was given compliments.
 In serving others, I was given humble gratitude.

-When God handed me “give”, or rather wrapped it up in a box on my doorstep and rang the doorbell 12 times, I thought: I don’t have much, if anything, to give.
+When God handed me “give”, or rather wrapped it up in a box, left it on my doorstep and rang the doorbell 12 times, I thought: I don’t have much, if anything, to give.
 But when I really started to commit to it, I realized I have absolutely everything to give and even more to receive.

 It wasn’t always easy.
 In fact, there were times when I found myself at a loss, telling God that I honestly and truly couldn’t find a way to keep giving.
 I was tired, I was stressed out, I was hungry.
 Remind me again why you couldn’t have given me the word quesadillas?

 But every time I was met with doubt or attempted to push the word aside to prioritize those I’d rather focus on, God always found a way to bring it back to the forefront of my attention, once again reminding me how much I’d received from “give.”